IIIT-Sricity-FSD-2024-2028/50_GlobeSync/README.md

 # GlobeSync – Travel Itinerary Planning and Coordination Platform

-GlobeSync is a Travel and Hospitality domain project developed for Review–4.
+GlobeSync is a Travel and Hospitality domain project.
 It is a role-based travel itinerary planning and coordination platform that helps travelers, guides, support staff, admins, and superusers manage travel-related workflows.

 The system includes a frontend interface and a NestJS backend.
 The backend follows modular architecture and supports REST APIs, in-memory data management, DTO validation, role-based access control, error handling, and Swagger API documentation.